Internet-Draft Protocol Greasing October 2024

 It is recommended that large grease value sets are allocated in protocol documents by defining a unique algorithm, to increase the chance that receiver greasing requirements are exercised.
 However, the choice of algorithm needs to consider the spread of values and the size of contiguous blocks between grease values.
 It is common for protocol extension designers to want to reserve a contiguous block of code points in order to aid iteration and experimentation.
 Small contiguous blocks increase the chance that such reservations might unintentionally use grease values, which could lead to interoperability failures.

-Protocols might ask IANA to create new registries for their extension points.
+Protocol designers might ask IANA to create new registries for their extension points.
 When greasing, it is recommended that only a single entry for the entire grease value set is registered.
 When an algorithm has been used, it should be included in the entry; see for example https://www.iana.org/assignments/http3-parameters/http3-parameters.xhtml#http3-parameters-frame-types.

 Grease values must not be used or registered for any other purpose.
 Registries should include a label to identify the protected grease value range; a label of "reserved" may be confused with other ranges that are reserved for private or experimental extensions.
 An implementer that conflates these two meanings may cause a new class of interoperability failure.
 Therefore a label such as "reserved for greasing" may help to avoid the confusion.